Current FINTRAC Approach to Canada MSB Physical Address and Compliance Substance

 1. Can I use a virtual office address for a Canadian MSB?

 Canadian legislation does not expressly prohibit virtual office arrangements.
-However, where the address appears only administrative or not clearly connected to the MSB’s operations, compliance or records functions, it may raise additional questions from the regulator.
+However, where the Canada MSB physical address appears only administrative or not clearly connected to the MSB’s operations, compliance or records functions, it may raise additional scrutiny under evolving FINTRAC business address requirements.

 2. Do I need a local compliance officer for a Canadian MSB?

-3. Can the owner act as the compliance officer?
+3. Can the owner act as the compliance officer for a Canadian MSB?

 Yes, in some cases an owner or director can act as the compliance officer.
-The key point is that the person must be able to properly manage the compliance function, understand the MSB’s AML/ATF obligations and support the business on an ongoing basis.
+The key requirement is that the person must be able to properly manage the compliance function, understand the MSB’s AML/ATF obligations ,and maintain the ongoing Canadian AML compliance program.

-That said, as the business grows, combining ownership, management and compliance oversight in one person can create conflicts of interest.
+However, as the business expands, combining ownership, management and compliance oversight in one person can create conflicts of interest.
 It is generally stronger for the function to be clearly segregated and handled by a person who understands the local regulatory framework and the responsibilities of the role.

 4. Why would I use an outsourced address and compliance solution instead of building it in-house?